Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

 Through temperature-dependent and time-resolved PL measurements on single \ce{CsPbBr3} NCs in the intermediate confinement regime, we find that the bright exciton decay dynamics are driven by second-order bright/dark exciton thermal population transfer at low temperature and suggest a dominant contribution of exciton-phonon dephasing at higher temperature.
 We ruled out the ability of one-phonon transitions to reproduce the observed decay dynamics and emphasised that while a one-phonon mixing model may reproduce the decay times evolution with temperature, it cannot concurrently reproduce that of the decay components intensities.
 This is a remarkable feature of intermediately confined LHPs where one-phonon bright-dark transitions are suppressed and bright-dark population mixing is slowed down.
 Notably, we find here that two types of two-phonon processes, the sum- and the difference-process, could reproduce the decay dynamics in single \ce{CsPbBr3} NCs with a bright-dark energy splitting in the few \si{\milli\electronvolt} range.
-For larger energy splittings however, we find that only the difference process can reproduce the decay dynamics with a corresponding transition rate constant on the order of \SI{10}{\nano\second^{-1}}.
+However, for larger energy splittings, only the difference process can reproduce the decay dynamics with a corresponding transition rate constant on the order of \SI{10}{\nano\second^{-1}}.
 In addition, we find that the actual bright-dark ordering has a marginal impact on the overall dynamics and brightness.
-Our study thus provides a direct insight into the peculiar features of bright-dark dynamics in intermediately confined \ce{CsPbBr3} NCs in which the emission happens mainly radiatively through the bright exciton because of (i) the weak efficiency of the bright-dark thermal population mixing at low temperature, (ii) favourable transition rates with a fast radiative recombination of the bright exciton and a slow recombination of the dark exciton, and (iii) a degeneracy of exciton levels favourable to the bright state.
+Our study thus provides direct insights into the distinct features of bright-dark dynamics in intermediately confined \ce{CsPbBr3} NCs in which the emission happens mainly radiatively through the bright exciton.
+This is attributed to (i) the weak efficiency of the bright-dark thermal population mixing at low temperature, (ii) favourable transition rates with a fast radiative recombination of the bright exciton and a slow recombination of the dark exciton, and (iii) a degeneracy of exciton levels favouring the bright state.